Datahenge/btu_scheduler_daemon/README.md

 * Linux 64bit operating system.
 I tested this with Debian 11 Bullseye.
 * This daemon isn't particularly useful without its companion Frappe application: [Background Tasks Unleashed (BTU)](https://github.com/Datahenge/btu)

+(*Note to Frappe Framework users: This scheduler is -not- a Python application.
+It is a native Linux application: a 64-bit binary executable.
+The source code was written in [The Rust Programming Language](https://www.rust-lang.org/).
+This application coexists with the Frappe web server)*

 ### Installation
-Frappe Framework users, please note: This scheduler is *not* a Python application.
-It is a native Linux application: a 64-bit binary executable.
-The source code was written in ([The Rust Programming Language](https://www.rust-lang.org/)).

 1. Download the latest version from [Releases](https://github.com/Datahenge/btu_scheduler_daemon/releases).
 2. Save this executable somewhere on your Frappe web server (*typical locations for third-party Linux programs are `/usr/local/bin`*)

 ### Configuration
-Regardless of where you save the executable, you need to save your configuration file in a known location:
+Regardless of where you save the executable, you must create and maintain a TOML configuration file here:
 ```
 /etc/btu_scheduler/.btu_scheduler.toml
 ```